freebasic/fbc/FreeBASIC/readme.txt

   o Randy Keeling (randy[at]keeling.com):
     - Wrote the GSL matrix test at the examples/GSL directory.

-  o Ruben Rodriguez (rubentbstk[at]gmail.com):
-    - Corrected the errors in English in readme.txt and migrating.txt, plus the messages in compiler/error.bas.
-    - Added the __PATH__ intrinsic define, and made OFFSETOF() work inside inline asm blocks.

   o Sterling Christensen (sterling[at]engineer.com):
     - Ex-project member, developer of the QB-like graphics library (later replaced by GFXLib2 in 0.11b)